シンポジウム

 4. 新たな細胞外分泌小胞(Evs)の癌医療の応用にむけて

-Novel application of extracellular secretory vesicles (Evs) in cancer therapy
+Novel application of extracellular vesicles (Evs) in cancer therapy

 企画趣旨・ねらい